 In this program, the user is asked to enter a non-negative number.
 However, if a negative number is entered, the program utilizes a goto statement to jump back to the tryAgain label.
 The user is then asked again to enter a new number.
 In this way, we can continually ask the user for input until he or she enters something valid.

-There are some restrictions on goto use.
+There are some restrictions on the use of goto statements.
 For example, you can’t jump forward over a variable that’s initialized in the same block as the goto:

 goto skip; // invalid forward jump